More, better kidney care in just one year of the collaboration

 One of our members described his experience:

-“Cricket Health was an absolute turnaround for me,” said Rick, a Blue Shield of California member.
+“Cricket Health was an absolute turnaround for me,” said Rick, a health plan member.
 “I’m pretty informed as a patient.
 But there was a time when I was very uninformed and somewhat cavalier about all this stuff and thought I had all the time in the world to deal with it.
 The important takeaway for anyone who has kidney problems — or any other chronic problem — should be if you’re only seeing your specialists every few months, you need to find other resources.
 In the case of kidney disease, Cricket Health has modeled the way to help patients.
 And I really appreciate that.
 Do it now.
 Don’t wait.”

 More on the Collaboration

-The program is available at no cost to Blue Shield members enrolled in Blue Shield’s fully insured Preferred Provider Organization (PPO) benefit plans.
 The collaboration provides members with a multidisciplinary care team that includes nurses, pharmacists, social workers, dietitians, and trained patient mentors providing stage-specific, individualized care.